 Stephen Gulliver received a BEng.
 (Hons) degree in Microelectronics, an MSc. degree (Distributed Information Systems) and a PhD in 1999, 2001, and 2004 respectively.
 Stephen worked within the Human Factors Integration Defence Technology Centre (HFI DTC), before getting a job as a lecturer at Brunel University (2005-2008).
-Now, as an associate professor within BISA his personal research relates to the area of user and pervasive Informatics.
-Dr Gulliver has published work covering a number of related topics, including: multimedia and information assimilation, usability, user acceptance / persuasion, and enterprise systems.
+Dr Gulliver joined Henley Business School (University of Reading) in 2008 as a lecturer and in 2014 was promoted to the role of Associate Professor.
+Since 2005 Dr Gulliver’s teaching and research (in the UK and abroad) has linked to the area of pervasive Informatics, and he has interests including: multimedia and information assimilation, e-learning and education systems, usability and human factors, technology acceptance, persuasion systems, health systems, and systems conflict and failure.

 Dr Stephen Gulliver